 The Proving Ground participants are broken into two categories, Providers and Consumers.
-Providers are those organizations that develop and deliver the demonstration product(s) and training materials to the consuming organization (e.g., algorithm developers).
+Providers are those organizations that develop and deliver the demonstration product(s) and training materials to the consuming organization.
 The Consumers are those who work with the providers to integrate the product(s) for demonstration into an operational setting for forecaster interaction and provide the product assessments (e.g., testbed operators and forecasters).
-For the Spring Experiment at the SPC, there are four providers, CIMSS, UAH, CIRA and NASAs Short-term Prediction Research and Transition (SPoRT) Center, and there are two consumers, NSSL-EWP and SPC-EFP.
-Invited visiting scientists funded by GOES-R Risk Reduction include Ralph Petersen, Bob Aune (Nearcasting), Louie Grasso (Synthetic Cloud and Moiture Imagery), John Mecikalski and Wayne macKenzie (CI), and includes Bill McCaul (WRF-based lightning threat forecast).
-The visiting scientists and the NWS forecasters round out the experiment team and their participation is described in the following paragraphs.
+For the Spring Experiment at the SPC, there are four providers, CIMSS, UAH, CIRA and NASA's Short-term Prediction Research and Transition (SPoRT) Center, and there are two consumers, NSSL-EWP and SPC-EFP.
+Invited visiting scientists funded by GOES-R Proving Ground, Risk Reduction or Visiting Scientist funding include Ralph Petersen, Bob Aune and Jordan Gerth (Nearcasting); Jason Otkin, Dan Lindsey and Dan Bikos (Synthetic Cloud and Moisture Imagery); John Mecikalski, John Walker, Justin Sieglaff, Lee Cronce, Chris Jewett and Lori Schultz (Convective Initiation); Wayne Feltz and Jason Brunner (Enhanced-V/Overshooting-top); Geoffrey Stano and Scott Rudlosky (pseudo-GLM); and Bill McCaul (WRF-based lightning threat forecast).
+The visiting scientists and the NWS forecasters round out the experiment team and their participation are described in the following paragraphs.